Are you trying to create a new post in WordPress? Do you want to learn about all the WordPress post features you see on your screen?

-The categories and tags meta boxes are located in the right-hand column, under the Document settings.
+The categories and tags meta boxes are located in the right-hand column.

 Adding Featured Image

 Almost all WordPress themes support the featured image functionality.
-You will find the option to add a featured image to your post in the right column under the Document settings.
+You will find the option to add a featured image to your post in the right column.

 Simply click on the ‘Set featured image’ button and then select or upload the image you want to be used as the featured image.

 It’s important that you don’t confuse featured images with cover images which is a new feature.
 See our article on cover image vs featured image for more details.